jenkins-infra/kubernetes-management/README.md

 # Jenkins Infrastructure Kubernetes Management

-This repository contains the helmfile manifests values used by jenkins infrastructure project to manage the applications of its kubernetes clusters.
+This repository contains the helmfile manifests' values used by the Jenkins infrastructure project to manage the applications on its Kubernetes clusters.

-The charts used come from [the helm charts repository](https://github.com/jenkins-infra/helm-charts/) and from external providers.
+The charts used come from [the helm charts repository](https://github.com/jenkins-infra/helm-charts/) and external providers.

 ## Contributing